bornfree/bornfree.github.io/_posts/2019-04-28-novelty-doesn-t-sell-very-well.md

 slug: novelty-doesn-t-sell-very-well
 date_published: 2019-04-28T00:00:00.000Z
 date_updated: 2019-04-28T00:00:00.000Z
-excerpt:
-If you look around, generally in the Indian startup scene, the really successful companies don’t do anything significantly novel.

 ---

 If you look around, generally in the Indian startup scene, the really successful companies don’t do anything significantly *novel*.